joelparkerhenderson/icebreaker-questions/README.md

 What's something that you believe can improve a community?

 What's something fun a community leader do to help its partipants?

+## Interviewee icebreaker questions

+What’s a highlight of your week so far?

+What do you think your company needs?

+What’s a question you would ask if you were me?

+If you could do this interview as anyone else, who would it be and why?

+What would the boss ask me if they were here right now?

+What challenge have you been trying to solve lately?

+Who’s someone you really admire at this company and why?

+What can I do to impress you today?